Jonas Gahr Støre: Americas

 Following the overruling of Roe v.
 Wade by the Supreme Court of the United States, Støre and several other Norwegian politicians, including culture minister Anette Trettebergstuen and Conservative Party leader Erna Solberg, criticised the decision.
 Støre stated: "This is a serious step backwards for women's rights.
 The 1972 Supreme Court ruling helped secure the right to self-determined abortion in the United States.
 States can now enact legislation that in practice bans abortion or severely curtails the law, and it will affect women in those states and increase social inequalities".
 He said that decisions made in the United States would affect Europe and the rest of the world, while also calling for Norway to be alert.

 On 12 August 2022, Støre and foreign minister Anniken Huitfeldt condemned the knife attack on British-Indian author Salman Rushdie.
 Støre said, "This is shocking news.
 My thoughts are with Rushdie and his loved ones, and I hope he is doing well.
 We still don't know anything about the motive for the attack, but it will in any case be read into the debate about religious criticism and freedom of expression, where Rushdie has been an important voice for decades, and has had to live with threats and police protection".

-Støre visited Washington, D. C. in April 2025, accompanied by finance minister and former NATO Secretary General Jens Stoltenberg and ambassador Anniken Huitfeldt.
+Støre visited Washington, DC in April 2025, accompanied by finance minister and former NATO Secretary General Jens Stoltenberg and ambassador Anniken Huitfeldt.
 He held discussions with President of the United States Donald Trump about Norway's role in the Arctic and the northern areas, the war in Ukraine, US-Norway relations and the 15% tariff on Norwegian exports to the US.

+Støre was the recipient of the 2026 letter Dear Jonas, written by Donald Trump in response to the Greenland crisis, which was widely shared with world leaders and analysed.